 The easiest place to buy OMG is on cryptocurrency exchanges.
 There are two types of cryptocurrency exchanges.
 The first are companies that maintain matching engines that let you trade with other users.
 Established cryptocurrency exchanges charge low fees and offer high liquidity.

 The largest cryptocurrency exchange is called Binance.
-It is banned in Ontario (and many countries) but accounts for the greatest amount of OMG trading.
+It is banned in Ontario (and many other countries) but accounts for the greatest amount of OMG trading.
 As of this writing, a single pairing sucked up 13.79% of all OMG trading, or $1.4 billion.
 The pairing was for USDT (Tether, a stablecoin pegged to the US dollar).

 Huobi, FTX and Coinbase are the next most popular trading venues for OMG, all for pairings of either USDT or directly for US dollars.
 Wealthsimple is slightly different; it is a crypto brokerage.
 Wealthsimple does not support OMG.